Valentin-Molina/ecn-integ-project/src/Motion_Planning/Trapezoidal/README.md

 You can see and use the scrip TestMotionPlanning.sh to test the node.
 The trajectory is then sent on the topic /Trajectoire.

+When running the trapezoidal_planning node, you could set 4 parameters which are the two maximum joint velocitiers and the two maximum joint accelerations.
+These parameters are called vMax1, vMax2, aMax1 and aMax2.

 ## Installation
 ***
 Download the projet to your user home using the following commands.